Scrivener has changed my writing life.

 FAST FORWARD to today . . .

 I now use Scrivener for ALL my writing.
 I have a fiction series in the works, as well as several non-fiction books.
-I also have three blogs I work on regularly AND I occasionally do some freelance writing.
+I also have six blogs I work on regularly AND I occasionally do some freelance writing.
 My productivity has literally gone up by well over 50 percent.
 NO kidding!
 Scrivener helps me get organized and keep track of stuff I kept on losing before.
 It helps me keep my research in one place where I can actually FIND it when I need it!

-Right now I have over three dozen blog posts in one stage or another.
+Right now I have over three dozen blog articles in one stage or another.
 Some of them are just ideas along with some notes.
 In my “previous” non-Scrivener life, I would simply have LOST these soon to be “great” ideas, simply because I didn’t have a good place to store them.
 Other blog posts are in the research stage.
 I keep my eye out for people I want to interview and have a place to store their contact information and replies.
 When I find a content tidbit I need, I simply dump that information into the appropriate place.

 When I finish a post … I am really lazy.
 I simply copy/paste the final article into my blog, add some formatting and some illustrations.
 For those who are willing, there is a special markup language you can use within Scrivener.
 When you are ready to post, you simply transfer everything including the markup language and voila … you have a completed post that has already been formatted and is ready to go.